pridkett/gitminer/README.md

 # Getting Going
 This project uses Apache Maven to manage all dependencies and versioning.
 The simplest way to get going is to run the following command:
-    mvn clean compile assembly:single
+    mvn clean compile package assembly:single

-This will clean the source tream, compile the code, and finally copy all the libraries to a location that makes some modicum of sense.
+This will clean the source tree, compile the code, run the tests, package the code into a jar file, and finally copy all the libraries to a location that makes some modicum of sense.
 Then to run the mining scripts just run:
     ./github.sh

 # Configuration